Film School in a Week: One phone, one film

 Course Description

-Discover the art of filmmaking using the device you carry every day—your mobile phone.
-One phone, one film, one week is an immersive, hands-on introduction to the essential elements of filmmaking for complete beginners.
-Over the span of five days, participants will explore the timeless concepts that underpin all types of cinema—whether fiction, documentary, or even social media content—while creating a short film entirely on their mobile device.
+Discover the art of filmmaking using the device you carry every day: your mobile phone.
+Film School in a Week: One phone, one film is an immersive, hands-on introduction to the essential elements of filmmaking for complete beginners.
+Over the span of five days, participants will explore the timeless concepts that underpin all types of cinema, whether fiction, documentary, or even social media content, while creating a short film entirely on their mobile device.

 Designed around accessibility and creativity, this course doesn’t focus on the technical optimisation of mobile cameras.
 Instead, it uses mobile filmmaking as a practical and intuitive entry point to core storytelling and production principles.
 Participants will learn how to move from concept to final cut using free editing tools, gaining practical experience in shooting, editing, and collaborative critique.

-Through a mix of workshops, exercises, and guided feedback, students will film their own short movie in just one week—learning by doing, thinking, and reflecting.
+Through a mix of exercises and guided feedback students will film their own short movie in just one week—learning by doing.

 - Teach essential elements of filmmaking to beginners – using their own mobiles and free editing software

-- Introduce core concepts relevant in every type of filmmaking
+- Introduce core concepts relevant to every type of filmmaking

 - Develop some practical shooting and editing skills

-- Get an insight on how films are made and what is most important when deciding to shoot a film
+- Get an insight into how films are made and what is most important when deciding to shoot a film

-* this is not a course that teaches you how to get the most out of your phone.
-It uses the phone to teach you about timeless concepts at the heart of every type of film, no matter if fiction, documentary or social media.
+*This is not a course that teaches you how to get the most out of your phone.
+It uses the phone to teach you about timeless concepts at the heart of every type of film, whether fiction, documentary, or social media.

 Tutor Bio